aronetics/.github/profile/README.md

 * [About THOR](#about-thor)

 ## About us
 Our mission is to change the way businesses all over the world make their most important decisions.
-We realiz this mission by delivering powerful security intelligence and machine learning solutions that are accessible to everyone.
+We realize this mission by delivering powerful security intelligence and machine learning solutions that are accessible to everyone.
 Our mission is clear — to change outcomes for organizations all over the world.
-Our focus is global security where your identity, data, and privacy are yours.
+Our focus is global security where your identity, data, and privacy are untampered and yours.

 ## Our origin
 In a nutshell, we've been defending freedom of speech, freedom of politics and freedom of ethics.